hyprland-community/pyprland/README.md

 - New dependency: [aiofiles](https://pypi.org/project/aiofiles/)
     - fully asynchronous plugins, including file operations
-- Added [hysteresis](https://github.com/hyprland-community/pyprland/wiki/scratchpads#hysteresis-optional) support for [scratchpads](https://github.com/hyprland-community/pyprland/wiki/scratchpads) in 2.0.1
+- Added [hysteresis](https://github.com/hyprland-community/pyprland/wiki/scratchpads#hysteresis-optional) support for [scratchpads](https://github.com/hyprland-community/pyprland/wiki/scratchpads) in 2.0.1, only active if `unfocus="hide"` is set.

-  Active when using `unfocus="hide"`

   If it feels too slow for you, set a lower value or `hysteresis=0` to completely disable it.